Venture and Falcon holidays (inc. School Ventures)

 After three years of growing this initiative (around 2020), we will ask an external body to help us review impact on all parties.
 All CPAS work is subject to qualitative and quantitative analysis and continuous improvement programmes include on-going training for all volunteer leaders involved.

-Amount Heading Description £60,000 Ventures Subsidies Provision of up to one-third costs particularly for children from financially deprived backgrounds £20,000 School Ventures Subsidies Ditto, towards a total of 15 'early adopter' schools
+Amount Heading Description £25,000 Ventures Bursaries Provision of up to one-third costs particularly for children from financially deprived backgrounds £25,000 Falcons Subsidies Provision of major subsidies for children of households suffering multiple forms of deprivation

-The Ventures and School Ventures project is available UK-wide, and currently uses holiday locations across England and Wales.
+The Ventures, School Ventures and Falcons project is available UK-wide, through 100 holidays run annually at 60 holiday locations across England and Wales.
 This includes disadvantaged participants drawn from inner-city areas of multiple deprivation as mapped by Indices of Multiple Deprivation (e.g. http://dclgapps.communities.gov.uk/imd/idmap.html).
+School Ventures are held locally less than 45 minutes' drive from participating schools, during term-time as part of Christian RE learning.

 CPAS has good experience and a sound history of collaboration in delivery of schools-age educational programmes that goes back many decades.
 At present we also deliver education at an advanced level within Theological Educational Institutions.
-As we devise and develop programmes such as School Ventures, we draw advice and support from a good number of Head teachers and other teaching professionals who have worked alongside CPAS for many years.
+As we devise and develop programmes, we draw advice and support from a good number of Head teachers, other teaching and social care professionals who have worked alongside CPAS for many years.
 We have around 3,000 volunteers nationally.

 Read more about the Charity running this project.

-Ventures and School Ventures Principal.
-Tim heads up day-to-day leadership and management, aided by an experienced team who carry out DBS checks etc.
+Ventures, School Ventures and Falcons Principal.
+Tim heads up day-to-day leadership, aided by an experienced team who carry out DBS checks, etc.

 Canon Graham Archer

-Graham is CPAS Director of Ministry and has many years experience of delivering such programmes.
+Graham is our Director of Ministry and has many years experience of delivering such programmes.
 He reports to the CPAS Trustees on project outcomes.

 £215 will enable a child from a poorer background experience fun-filled learning and development.